Best Samsung Galaxy Watch apps 2025

 (Image credit: Samsung)

 If you've ever found yourself wanting to record a voice memo, you don't need your phone to do so.
-And when using the Galaxy Watch, you don't even need to download another app, as Samsung's Voice Recorder comes pre-installed.
-Just find the app in your App Drawer, press record, and tell it what you want to remember.
+And when using the Galaxy Watch, you don't even need to download another app since Samsung's Voice Recorder comes pre-installed.
+Find the app in your App Drawer, press record, and tell it what you want to remember.
 The interface really couldn't be easier, and Samsung even makes it possible to convert your recording to "on-screen text."

 Apps make your watch work for you

-You can check out our list of the best Android apps for Android phones, and see which of them have Wear OS equivalents, if you're looking for more inspiration.
-You can also look at our brief list of the best Wear OS apps, though there's some overlap with our best Galaxy Watch apps list.
+You can check out our list of the best Android apps for Android phones, and see which of them have Wear OS equivalents if you're looking for more inspiration.
+You can also look at our brief list of the best Wear OS apps, where's there's some overlap with our best Galaxy Watch apps list.

-The latest Galaxy Watches have only offered 16GB of storage — with half of that taken up by default software and apps — while most other Android watches have jumped to 32GB.
-We hope that the Galaxy Watch 7 improves in that area, so you have more space to download as many apps and watch faces as you want.
+Older Galaxy Watches have only offered 16GB of storage — with half of that taken up by default software and apps — while most other Android watches have jumped to 32GB.
+Thankfully, the Galaxy Watch 7 increased that to 32GB so you have more space to download as many apps and watch faces as you want.

 With contributions from